PhD, Masters, and Honours Projects |

 You will be working on a theoretical project that is at the forefront of international developments in this field, is challenging, and is likely to have immediate relevance to the ongoing experiments in some of the world-leading experimental labs As a measure of the quality of your research, the target will be to publish in the disciplines top tier journals such as Phys.
 Rev. Lett. and Phys.
 Rev. A.- Seeing you publish early in your PhD candidature will be one of my priorities.

 You will be working in a world-class research environment provided by the UQ Quantum Atom-Optics Theory group, which formed the UQ node the ARC Centre of Excellence for Quantum-Atom Optics from 2003 to 2010.
-By the end of your PhD you will be an independent and internationally competitive research scientist, having specialist expertise in the field of degenerate quantum gases and atom optics and capable of doing independent world-class research.
+By the end of your PhD you will be an internationally competitive scientist, capable of undertaking your own research at the frontier of degenerate quantum gases and quantum many-body physics.